Wisdom teeth, the third set of molars that usually come in between ages 17 and 25, can cause a variety of dental problems.1

 - Smoke cigarettes

 If you need to get your wisdom teeth pulled, Humana can help.
-We offer a broad range of dental plans with varying levels of coverage, many with low monthly premiums.
+We offer a broad range of dental plans with varying levels of coverage, many with affordable monthly premiums.
 Some of our plans also feature no waiting periods, which means you could get covered in about 5 days.
-To see plans and prices in your area, check out our Humana Insurance Company dental insurance page.
+To see plans and prices in your area, check out our Humana dental insurance page.